DocumentWrites/prebid-documentation/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 1: Create a Rewarded Ad Unit
 {:.no_toc}

-Create the `RewardedAdUnit` object with parameters:
+Create the `RewardedAdUnit` object with the parameters:

-* `adUnitId` - an ID of Stored Impression on the Prebid server.
+* `adUnitId` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.

 #### Step 2: Load the Ad
 {:.no_toc}